Pakistani Breakfast Guide April 2026

 • Price: Rs 300–500 per plate

-• Best for: Ghee-fried puris, rich nutty halwa, authentic preparation
+• Best for: Ghee-fried puris, rich nutty halwa, traditional Punjabi preparation

-Dhamthal uses pure desi ghee for everything — this is the non-negotiable ingredient that separates their halwa puri from the competition.
-The halwa is rich, slightly nutty, and fragrant in a way that oil-cooked versions never achieve.
-The puri is golden and holds its crunch properly.
-The chana packs flavour without being aggressively spiced.
+Dhamthal uses pure desi ghee for everything — this is the ingredient that separates their halwa puri from the competition.
+The halwa is rich, slightly nutty, and has an aroma that oil-cooked versions simply cannot replicate.
+You smell the ghee before the plate reaches the table.
+The puri is golden, holds its crunch properly, and doesn't collapse when you load it with chana.

 2. Dilpasand — Multiple Locations